 2.6 Security and Technical Controls

-- In addition to the security-related restrictions in the Governing Terms, Users shall not attempt to bypass, disable, circumvent, or interfere with any security features, technical controls, content filters, safety mechanisms, rate limiters, authentication protocols, or access restrictions implemented within the Services.
+- Users shall not attempt to bypass, disable, circumvent, or interfere with any security features, technical controls, content filters, safety mechanisms, rate limiters, authentication protocols, or access restrictions implemented within the Services.

-(ii) probing, scanning, or testing the Services for vulnerabilities in its security or authentication mechanisms without Company's prior written authorization;
+(ii) probing, scanning, or testing the Services for security or authentication vulnerabilities without Our prior written authorization;

-(iii) using the Services as a proxy, pass-through, or intermediary to access underlying third-party models or services, whether for the User's own benefit or for the benefit of any third party, in a manner that circumvents the intended use of the Services for software development activities; and
+(iii) using the Services as a proxy, pass-through, or intermediary to access underlying third-party models or services in a manner that circumvents the intended use of the Services for software development activities;

-(iv) deliberately crafting Service Input designed to maximize token consumption, trigger unnecessary model calls, or otherwise inflate resource usage without a legitimate development purpose.
+(iv) deliberately crafting Service Input designed to maximize token consumption, trigger unnecessary model calls, or otherwise inflate resource usage without a legitimate development purpose; and

 3.1 Human Review

-All Service Output is intended as assistance or guidance and may contain inaccuracies, incomplete logic, or references to unauthorized third-party materials.
-Users are required to review, test, and validate any Service Output before deploying it in any production environment or distributing it to third parties.
-Users remain solely responsible for all Service Output they use, deploy, or distribute, regardless of whether human review was conducted.
+All Service Output is intended as assistance or guidance and may contain inaccuracies, incomplete logic, or references to third-party materials.
+Users are required to review, test, and validate any Service Output before use, deployment, disclosure, or distribution, especially in production environments.
+Users should assess Service Output for accuracy, security, legality, and any applicable license or IP obligations.
+Users remain solely responsible for all Service Output they use, deploy, or distribute.

 3.2 Code Quality and Security